You already know you have to eat enough quality food to gain muscle. But there’s one meal you should pay special attention to…

 - 7 grams of creatine monohydrate

-Make sure buy organic fruits, especially organic blueberries.
+Make sure you buy organic fruits, especially organic blueberries.
 It’s been noted that pesticides cancel out some of the nutrients.

 There’s an article on the Living Young Center called ‘Pesticides and Processed Foods Rob the Body of Nutrients’ that goes more in to depth.
 You can read that here.